 Old town hall

-Until the beginning of the 20th century, it was the seat of Leipzig's city administration.
+Until the early 20th century, it served as the seat of Leipzig’s city administration.
 Since 1909, the building has been home to the City History Museum.
-The Naschmarkt with the Alte Handelsbörse is located at the rear and can be reached via a passageway.
+The Naschmarkt, with the Old Stock Exchange, is located at the rear and can be reached via a passageway.
 The entrance to the museum is also located in this passageway.
-The town hall houses a number of valuable relics from Leipzig's musical history, which can be discovered on a tour of the Leipzig Music Trail.

 Good to know